Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 <br /><br />
-### 4.5 Fuzzy Sharding
+### 4.5 Transaction Jurisdiction

 The second driver of wasted blocks is that transactions contained within different blocks could overlap with one another, causing redundancy.
 The most basic strategy to control this is to require that when a block is proposed, it contains none of the transactions included in the tips (parents) it is referencing.
 The proposer further has no financial incentive to reference older transactions in non-tip blocks as its block would likely either be rejected as malicious, or that these redundant transactions will be pruned during execution and proposer would have received nothing for its efforts.
 But this basic approach is often not enough if transactions begin to flood the network.

-Taraxa implements an algorithm called Fuzzy Sharding to define transactional jurisdictions for each node when they propose blocks in order to minimize overlap.
+Taraxa implements an algorithm that defines Transaction Jurisdiction for each node when they propose blocks in order to minimize overlap.

 <br />  ![image](Figure_8_[EN].png) <br />